 Brand new romance and slice-of-life dramas are also in the line-up for this jam-packed month.
 So much to choose from!
 Which ones are you planning to watch?

 What happens to the Hera Palace Club now that our cast of colorful characters are behind bars?
 The third season of this makjang promises more unpredictable twists and turns, as Cheon Seo-jin (Kim So-yeon), Oh Yoon-hee (Eugene), and Joo Dan-tae (Uhm Ki-joon) seek revenge.
 The “final war” begins on June 4.
 (Don't know what a makjang is?
-Read our awesome primer.)
+Read our awesome .)

 Sweet & Sour